Learning Outcomes

 A business lease protected by the Landlord and Tenant Act 1954 expires.
 The landlord serves a section 25 notice opposing renewal on the ground of redevelopment.
 What must the landlord show?

-Answer: The landlord must prove a genuine intention and ability to redevelop the premises, and that possession is reasonably required to carry out the works.
+The landlord must prove a genuine intention and ability to redevelop the premises, and that possession is reasonably required to carry out the works.
+The tenant may resist if reasonable works could be done without obtaining possession (s31A).

 Revision Tip